Post-1/Website/README.md

 # Alex Post

-## Welcome to my first GitHub Pages!
+## Welcome to my first GitHub Website!

 I'm a high school senior involved in my school's practicum for IT.
 I'm currently in the process of learning more about Git, and using GitHub.